SatSargsyan/Strings_and_streams/README.md

     }
 }
 ```
-####The following example instantiates a StreamReader object and calls its ReadAsync method to read a file asynchronously.
+####The following example instantiates a StreamReader object and calls its <a href=https://msdn.microsoft.com/en-us/library/system.io.streamreader.readasync(v=vs.110).aspx>ReadAsync </a>method to read a file asynchronously.

 ```C#
 using System;